polyaxon/polyaxon/docs/resources/roadmap.md

 ### Platform

- * Open sourcing PolyML: Model packaging and easy deployment options with native integration with other community projects as well as integration with cloud offerings, with possibility to start test servers in-cluster.
+ * Open sourcing PolŷHat: Model packaging and easy deployment options with native integration with other community projects as well as integration with cloud offerings, with possibility to start test servers in-cluster.
  * Post-deployment metrics watchdogs and workflow triggers.
  * Open sourcing PolyFlow, our internal events/actions and pipelining engine.